DeoQuest and TweetignwithGOD

 The Apostles passed their ministry on to their successors (the bishops) and their helpers (priests and deacons).
 In the Western Catholic Church, priests and bishops in principle remain unmarried.
 They have freely chosen to totally dedicate themselves to Jesus in a celibate state of life, and to follow Jesus’ example in everything.
 This allows them to be completely free to go where Jesus and the Church send them.

-Jesus chose only men to act in his name & in his person as Apostles.
+Jesus chose only men to act in his name & in his person as apostles.
 By celibacy priests are completely available for Jesus and the Church.

 The Wisdom of the Church